 I get this one question A LOT, so I thought I would quickly explain the difference between two of the most popular long-term investments for retail investors.
 One is the Vanguard Total Stock Market Index Fund ETF (Stock Ticker: VTI) and the other is the Vanguard S&P500 Index Fund ETF (Stock Ticker: VOO).

-Index Fund: An index fund is a mutual fund or exchange-traded fund designed to follow certain preset rules so that the fund can track a specified basket of underlying investments.
+An index fund is a mutual fund or exchange-traded fund designed to follow certain preset rules so that the fund can track a specified basket of underlying investments.
 This means it is made to follow the specified index almost perfectly.
 (Recently, a highly respected investor Dr. Michael Burry denounced index funds.
 Read my post on that here "Here’s Why Michael Burry Says Index Funds are Dangerous")

 So now that you understand the two investments word-for-word, it is pretty easy to see the difference between the VTI and VOO ETFs.
 (Hint: Not much of a difference here).
-They both have expense ratios of .04% ($4/yr for every $10,000 you have invested), they both BASICALLY track the same thing (because the S&P500 makes up such a huge portion of the Total Stock Market, and they are both run by one of the best money managers in the world (if not THE best).
+They both have expense ratios of .03% ($3/yr for every $10,000 you have invested), they both BASICALLY track the same thing (because the S&P500 makes up such a huge portion of the Total Stock Market.
+AND they are both run by arguably the best money manager in the world.

-In the case of the index funds above, the risk that ALL of America's most innovative, profitable, and successful businesses going under is so low that it doesn't even register.
-And if America itself imploded, many of the publicly traded businesses have holdings OUTSIDE of this country.
+In the case of the index funds, the risk that all of America's most innovative, profitable, and successful businesses going under is so low that it doesn't even register on the scale.
+And IF America itself imploded, many of the publicly traded businesses have holdings outside of this country.
 So in that respect, you are buying a hugely diversified investment not only by industry sector, but also by country.

-If you are willing to hold out through think and thin, and continue to invest in business, you will reap unbelievable benefits.
+If you are willing to hold out through thick and thin, and continue to invest in business, you will reap the benefits.
 You just have to start!